6 Great Workouts to Get You Ready for Your Next Backpacking Trip

 Backpacking trips can be grueling physically and mentally.
 Practice these six exercises 6-8 weeks before your trip to dominate the trail!

-Summer is here and many of us are gearing up to hit the trail.
 I've had several conversations over the past couple of weeks with friends, co-workers, and other outdoor enthusiasts about spending time outside.
 I'm intrigued on why people hike, backpack, climb, camp, etc. and I am very interested in why people don't!
 It seems one of the common themes is people don't think they are physically fit enough.
 I can understand the fear, but that shouldn't prevent anyone from pursuing a goal.
 I love the quote "a goal is only a dream if there isn't a plan."
 Make it a plan to tackle these 6 exercises and you will be one step closer to conquering that trail you've been thinking about.

 1. Straight Leg Deadlifts

 Your backpack is putting constant stress on your low back so if you are tackling an overnight or multi-day trip this is going to be one of the most important exercises you can do.
 Deadlifts primarily target your hamstrings, but the low back muscles are helping to execute the motion.
 Hamstring and low back strength and flexibility are crucial on the trail, the muscles are almost constantly being engaged and the last thing you want is to cut your trip short because you can't bend over or because your hamstrings are screaming at you to stop moving.
 Here is a great example on how to perform the exercise.

 2. Monster Walks